dimbandou/Gravi3D/README.md

 Gravi3D comprises of two routines solving for two of those geometries.
 The first routine is called PRISMA and is based on the analytical solution for a prismatic body originally proposed by Nagy (1966).
 The second routine is called BGPoly (Bouguer Gravity Polygons) and it is based on the analytical solution for a thin layer of polygonal shape as proposed by Talwani and Ewing (1960).

-The geometry of overdeepenings has been obtained with Gravi3D (Bandou et al. 2022) thanks to a workflow developed specifically for this use (Bandou, 2023)
+The geometry of overdeepenings has been obtained with Gravi3D (Bandou et al. 2022) thanks to a workflow developed specifically for this use (Bandou, 2023).
+Gravi3D was also used to produce models of the cross-sectional geometry of overdeepenings presented in Bandou et al. (submitted).
+These models can be found on BORIS (https://boris.unibe.ch/) (Bandou et al., 2023).

 References:

 Bandou, D., Schlunegger, F., Kissling, E., Marti, U., Schwenk, M., Schläfli, P., Douillet, G., Mair, D., 2022.
 Three-dimensional gravity modelling of a Quaternary overdeepening fill in the Bern area of Switzerland discloses two stages of glacial carving.
 Scientific Reports 12, 1441. doi:10.1038/s41598-022-04830-x.

+Bandou, D., Kissling, E., Schlunegger, F., 2023.
+Gravi3D modelling results in the Bern area. https://doi.org/10.48620/281

+Bandou, D., Schlunegger, F., Kissling, E., Marti, U., Reber, R., Pfander, J., submitted.
+Overdeepenings in the Swiss plateau: U-shaped geometries underlain by inner gorges.
+Submitted to the Swiss Journal of Geosciences.

 Bandou, D., 2023.
 Overdeepenings in the Bern region, Switzerland: Understanding their formation processes with 3D gravity forward modelling.
 Bern, Switzerland.
+PhD Thesis.

 Nagy, D., 1966.
 The gravitational attraction of a right rectangular prism.
 Geophysics XXXI, 362-371. doi:10.1190/1.1439779.